coffeexcode/capstone/TESTING.md

 ```
 4. Repeat the command listed in *Step 2*, verifying that the delete was successful.

 To report a **failure** of any steps above, please open an issue under `https://github.com/Jailoodu/RestfulRegistration/issues` describing what went wrong.
-For general feedback or to indicate that it was completed with no issue, you can email `johnse20@mcmaster.ca` or message `Ethan Johnston` on Teams.
+For general feedback, you can email `johnse20@mcmaster.ca` or message `Ethan Johnston` on Teams.

 ### Website